Simenpf/polimi_robotics_project1/instructions.md

 * `theta_init`: The initial rotation of the robot.

 ## Parameters for program configuration:
 * `integrator`: Defines whether the odometry is computed using Euler method or Runge-Kutta of second order.
+Dynamically reconfigurable.
+* `enable_parameter_tuning`: Defines whether to allow dynamical reconfiguration of the parameters `r`, `l` and `w`, used in the odometry calculation.

 # Structure of the TF Tree

 # Structure of Custom Message
-Custom message for publishing RPM of all wheels:
+Custom message for publishing desired RPM of all wheels:
 * `Header header`:  Header
 * `float64 rpm_fl`: RPM of front left wheel
 * `float64 rpm_fr`: RPM of front right wheel